apache/hudi/docs/_posts/2020-10-15-apache-hudi-meets-apache-flink.md

   }
 ```

-In the engine that operates List, the implementation can be as follows (different methods need to pay attention to thread safety issues, use `parallel()` with caution):
+In the engine that operates List, the implementation can be as follows (different methods need to pay attention to thread-safety issues, use `parallel()` with caution):

 ```
   @Override